utiasASRL/vtr3/src/vtr_navigation/README.md

 ### Making a new module

-- First, take a look at the modules in `vtr__navigation/src/modules/` and see if there is a module that is most similar to the module you want to create.
-Copy the module `cpp` and corresponding `hpp` file in `vtr_navigation/include/vtr/navigation/modules/` and rename them appropriately.
-Here we will call it `MyNewModule`.
+- First, take a look at the modules in `vtr_navigation/src/modules/` and see if there is a module that is most similar to the module you want to create.
+Copy the module `.cpp` and corresponding `.h` file in `vtr_navigation/include/vtr/navigation/modules/` and rename them appropriately.
+Here we will call it `my_new_module`.
-- Give your module a unique name in the `hpp` file by editing this line (and remembering it):
+- Give your module a unique name in the `.h` file by editing this line (and remembering it):

   ```c++
   static constexpr auto type_str_ = "my_new_module_name";
   ```

+- You may also pass this as the default argument to the `BaseModule`'s constructor so that you know your module is called at runtime.
 - When a module is first run as part of an assembly, the module's `run()` function is called, with the *query_cache*, *map_cache* and *graph* as arguments.
 You will need to fill out the `run()` function to:
   - Check that the pointers in the cache to the data you want are valid before accessing them (i.e. there is data in this cache attached to this pointer) by calling `cache.data.is_valid()`.
 Depending on the data input to the pipeline, not all caches will have all data. i.e. a cache may have IMU data or images, but usually not both.
-If the data you want isn't in this cache, the function will just have to `return()`.
+If the data you want isn't in this cache, the function will just have to `return`.
-  - If you have data that needs a new cache variable, follow the instructions in [Adding a new cache variable](#adding-a-new-cache-variable)
+  - If you have data that needs a new cache variable, follow the instructions in [Adding a new cache variable](#adding-a-new-cache-variable) (TODO: We should change this part for easy add/remove cache data.)
   - Access and process the data in the caches and/or graph
   - Insert the new or modified data back into the appropriate cache.

 - When a pipeline has decided that the data cache you just processed is a keyframe, it will call the module's `updateGraph()`.
 Use this function to insert the important data from the cache into the graph.
 Take a look at the other modules to get an idea of how and when to do this.
 - If the module needs to be configured on startup, make a `Config` inside the class definition of the hpp file with the right variables that you will use in the cpp file
-- In `vtr_navigation/include/vtr/navigation/factories/RosModuleFactory.hpp`, add a new member function to the `RosModuleFactory` class appropriatey named to configure your new module like `configureMyNewModule()`.
+- In `vtr_navigation/include/vtr/navigation/factories/ros_module_factory.h`, add a new member function to the `RosModuleFactory` class appropriatey named to configure your new module like `configureMyNewModule()`.
-- In `vtr_navigation/src/factories/RosModuleFactory.cpp`, add another ```else if``` to `RosModuleFactory::configureModule()` like so:
+- In `vtr_navigation/src/factories/ros_module_factory.cpp`, add another ```else if``` to `RosModuleFactory::configureModule()` like so:

   ```c++
   } else if (isType<MyNewModule>(type_str)) {
       configureMyNewModule(new_module);
   ```

-- In `vtr_navigation/src/factories/RosModuleFactory.cpp`, add the new member function `configureMyNewModule()` definition to the `RosModuleFactory` and fill out the variables in your config using the ROS param functions.
+- In `vtr_navigation/src/factories/ros_module_factory.cpp`, add the new member function `configureMyNewModule()` definition to the `RosModuleFactory` and fill out the variables in your config using the ROS param functions.
-  - Add the new module header include definition to `vtr_navigation/include/vtr/navigation/modules/modules.hpp`
+  - Add the new module header include definition to `vtr_navigation/include/vtr/navigation/modules/modules.h`
-  - Add the type to `vtr_navigation/src/factories/DefaultModuleFactory.cpp` as :
+  - Add the type to `vtr_navigation/src/factories/default_module_factory.cpp` as :

     ```c++
     type_switch.add<MyNewModule>();